avatarabo-dev/tron-search/TRON_writeup.md

 ---

 ## Why Gemma 4

+The critical distinction is this: Gemma 3 was not capable of video analysis.
+Gemma 4 is.
+This is not a minor upgrade — it is the capability that makes the entire TRON concept technically feasible as an automated system.

 I learned about the Gemma 4 Good Hackathon on April 1st — one day before Telegram was blocked in Russia.
 I asked my assistants (ChatGPT, Claude, DeepSeek, Gemini) whether we should participate with the TRON project.
 All of them, independently, recommended joining.
 Their reasoning: Gemma 4 is a multimodal language model capable of zero-shot operation (no training required).
 It works with any animal — including aquarium fish, reptiles, and amphibians, which are believed to be among the most seismically sensitive.